 Absolutely.
-Dr Mosser does not require any of his patients to currently be or have been on hormones.
-The presence of gender dysphoria and being medically fit for surgery are the only strict requirements for surgery.
+Our surgeons do not require any of his patients to currently be or have been on hormones.

 Yes, but there are a few more requirements.
-We will need consent from all legal guardians, which most often means both parents (unless only one parent has been awarded legal custody), as well as two letters from mental health professionals who can speak to your gender identity and transition.
-Dr. Mosser will also speak with your therapist via phone prior to your surgical procedure, in order for everyone on your healthcare team to be as interconnected as possible.
+We will need consent from all legal guardians, which most often means both parents (unless only one parent has been awarded legal custody), as well as two letters from mental health professionals in order to assist with insurance coverage.
+A GCC clinician will also speak with your therapist via phone prior to your surgical procedure, in order for everyone on your healthcare team to be as interconnected as possible.
 It may be a bit more difficult to have your health insurance cover your surgery as a minor, but it is not impossible, and we can help you through the appeals process if you are rejected.

 The best candidates for top surgery are physically and emotionally healthy, and have their mental health conditions optimized.
 Surgery is overall a very positive experience, but as with all life changes, can be a bit stressful.
-Therefore having as much emotional reserve as possible to manage this short-term stress is important.
+Therefore, having as much emotional reserve as possible to manage this short-term stress is important.
 However, this does not mean if you are not the perfect surgical candidate, you cannot have surgery.
-You should ensure you discuss your health history with your surgeon to ensure your safety.
+You should ensure you discuss your health history with your surgeon so your conditions can be managed around surgery.

-Dr. Mosser does not have a body mass index (BMI) requirement for surgery, and has performed top surgery on patients with BMIs as high as 65, after a thorough medical clearance in partnership with the patient’s primary care physician.
+Dr. Mosser does not have a body mass index (BMI) requirement for chest reconstruction surgery, and has performed top surgery on patients with BMIs as high as 65, after a thorough medical clearance in partnership with the patient’s primary care physician.

-Dr Mosser follows the Informed Consent model and does not require a letter from a therapist or mental health professional under most circumstances.
-He very much values therapists as part of the process of a gender transition, but a letter is not a requirement.
+Our practice follows the Informed Consent model and does not require a letter from a therapist or mental health professional for adult patients under most circumstances.
+We very much value therapists as part of the process of a gender transition, but a letter is not a requirement.
 It is important to note though, that if you are pursuing insurance coverage of your surgery, you will need to get at least one letter from a mental health provider if your health insurance provider follows the WPATH Standards of Care for coverage of surgery.

 Yes.
 We recognize this is an outdated requirement, and while Dr Mosser does not require a letter from a mental health professional, it is necessary for insurance approval.

 Definitely!
-Many of our patients travel from across the US or abroad to see Dr Mosser.
-We have had wonderful patients from Japan, England, Italy and many other foreign countries.
+Many of our patients travel from across the US or abroad to see our surgeons.
+We have had patients from Japan, England, Italy, and many other countries.
 Our office can help provide recommendations for travel arrangements and accommodations.

 We recommend at least 6-7 days following your surgery.
-After that you will be touching base routinely with Dr. Mosser through our secure online system.
+After that, you will be touching base routinely with your surgeon through our secure online system.